dannyzombie/DannyxZombie/README.md

 - **Responsive Video Player**: An embedded YouTube playlist that autoplays with sound muted and in high definition.
 - **Resizable Video Container**: Users can resize the video player while maintaining a 16:9 aspect ratio.
 - **Stylish Design**: A dark theme with a modern layout, perfect for gamers.
+- **Social Links**: A "Join the Horde!" button that toggles social media links for easy access.

 ## Technologies Used